ehn-dcc-development/eu-dcc-hcert-spec/hcert_spec.md

 * OID 1.3.6.1.4.1.1847.2021.1.2  -- valid for vaccinations
 * OID 1.3.6.1.4.1.1847.2021.1.3  -- valid for recovery

 The DSC may contain an extended key usage extension with *zero or more* key usage policy identifiers that constrain the types of HCERTs this certificate is allowed to verify.
-If one or more are present the verifiers SHALL verify the key usage against the stored HCERT.
+If one or more are present, the verifiers SHALL verify the key usage against the stored HCERT.

 In absence of any key usage extension (i.e. no extensions or zero extensions), this certificate can be used to validate any type of HCERT.
 Other documents MAY define relevant additional extended key usage policy identifiers used with validation of HCERTs.
 _________________

-- Fredrik Ljunggren, Kirei AB.
+- Fredrik Ljunggren, Kirei AB
 - Jakob Schlyter, Kirei AB
 - Dirk-Willem van Gulik - For the Ministry of Public Health of the Netherlands
 - Martin Lindström, iDsec Solutions AB